 In 2016, Mayor Rahm Emanuel and the Chicago Department of Public Health (CDPH) launched Healthy Chicago 2.0, a plan focused on ensuring a city with strong communities and collaborative stakeholders, where all residents enjoy equitable access to resources, opportunities and environments that maximize their health and well-being.
 Healthy Chicago 2.0 serves as the start for a new movement dedicated to improving health equity and making Chicago a connected, vibrant and healthy city for all residents.
 As a partner of the CDPH and an institutional citizen of Chicago, the ITM seeks to align its activities and funding support with the goals of the Healthy Chicago 2.0 plan.
-Pilot projects should align with one of the following Healthy Chicago 2.0 program areas, and applicants should consider how their project will improve Healthy Chicago 2.0 indicators.
+Pilot projects should align with one of the following Healthy Chicago 2.0 indicators.

 - Expanding Partnership and Community Engagement

 - Addressing Root Causes of Health (economic development, built environment, transportation, climate change, and housing)

 - Addressing Education

 - Increasing Access to Health and Human Services

 - Promoting Behavioral Health

 - Strengthening Child & Adolescent Health

 - Chronic Disease- obesity and physical

 - Chronic Disease- tobacco

 - Preventing and Controlling Chronic Disease

-- obesity
+- o obesity

-- tobacco use
+- o tobacco use

 - cancer and chronic disease management

 - Reducing the Burden of Infectious Disease

 - Reducing Violence

 - Utilizing and Maximizing Data and Research